 Nobel laureate physicist Frank Wilczek tells us about beta decay.
 It is radioactivity of certain atoms, which have spontaneous release of beta particles – electrons and neutrinos.
 This release is predictable . . . in time, but only with probability . . . in space.
-We can know how many atoms will decay in a unit of time, but not precisely which ones.
-This is caused by the ongoing, spontaneous energy fluctuations of vacuum space, the Void, that energize this release of particles from atoms.
-And these energy fluctuations of empty space are the actual powerhouse of those mysterious fields, quantum fields, the most basic known elements of fundamental physical reality, the invisible, ghost power of the Universe.
+We can know how many atoms will decay in a unit of time, but not precisely which ones or where.
+This is caused by the ongoing, spontaneous energy fluctuations of vacuum space – the Void, that energize the release of particles from atoms.
+And these energy fluctuations of empty space are the actual powerhouse of those mysterious fields, quantum fields, the most basic known elements of fundamental physical reality.
+They are the invisible, ghost power of the Universe.
 Predictable, when, probabilistic, where.

-Yet, our lived world is one of predictability in both space and time, one of self-organization, in a barely stable equilibrium, arising out of , and floating, it seems, on this sea of random quantum field energy fluctuations.
+Yet, our lived world is one of predictability in both space and time, one of self-organization, arising out of , and floating in, it seems, this sea of random quantum field energy fluctuations.
 How can randomness form the ordered and predictable world?

 Chvykov, et.al., in the journal Science, say that it is because of Rattling.
-Rattling is when the variable response of the ‘many body’ systems of matter to the pounding of quantum field energy fluctuations inevitably become synchronized, and this synchronization then brings forth the order, in time and space.
-In any infinite set of random collisions of movement in time and space, there will randomly – and inevitably – be collisions that repeat themselves identically, in time and space, and these collisions, again, inevitably, foster further repeating of the created patterns.
+Rattling is when the random and variable responses of the ‘many body’ systems of matter to the pounding of quantum field energy fluctuations inevitably yields perturbations of synchrony, and this synchronization then brings forth order, in time and space.
+In any infinite set of random collisions of movement, in time and space, there will randomly – and inevitably – be collisions that repeat themselves, identically, in time and space, and these collisions, again, inevitably, foster further repeating and embellishment of the created patterns.
 Isaac Newton’s third law – For every action, there is an equal and opposite reaction.
-And so, inevitably, the beat of synchronicity spreads throughout the system, much like mechanical clocks, on a shelf, eventually all tick-ing and tock-ing in unison.
+And so, inevitably, the beat of synchronicity grows thru the system, much like mechanical clocks, on a shelf, eventually all tick and tock in unison.

-And so, despite a back round of random, unpredictable, fundamental actors and actions – the energy fluctuations of quantum fields – order inevitably and always arises.
+And so, despite a basis of random, unpredictable, fundamental actors and actions – the energy fluctuations of quantum fields – order inevitably and always arises.
 Randomness only exists theoretically, and a useful abstraction it is.
 But real . . . it is not.

 From nothing comes a beat, and from the beat, order.
 Not unlike how melody arises from iterations of rhythm.
 John Lennon – of the Beat-les – once said: “Its got to have a beat.”